 2. Check Connectivity Issues

 First, confirm the subwoofer is in the range of the soundbar if your devices use wireless communication.

 Check what the range of your soundbar is and check how far the subwoofer is away from it.

-In fact, it is a generally good idea to keep all your WiFi equipment at least 20 feet from the speaker system.
-However, remember, the maximum wireless signal transmission distance is about 33 feet.
+It is a generally good idea to keep all your WiFi equipment at least 20 feet from the speaker system.
+However, remember, that the maximum wireless signal transmission distance is about 33 feet.

 You should also ensure that your subwoofer is moved further away from devices that may be emitting wireless signals and RF waves such as microwave ovens, cell phones, WIFI, Bluetooth devices, etc.